 Usually a sign of significant damage, cracks are one of the most worrying problems to spot.
 As stone is largely self-supporting, a crack usually indicates that excessive force has been applied to the stone.
 While it can be obvious how the damage occurred, this isn’t always the case.
 As an example, you’ll often see cracked stone tiles in city centres due to trucks mounting the kerb, but you can see a similar damage pattern in a stone floor or bathroom tiling where subsidence is occurring as the weight of the house shifting causes significant pressure.
 Likewise, a cracked stone worktop usually indicates that it’s not been properly supported.
 For this reason, while cracks can often be repaired as though they were chips, their cause should be investigated.

 Tiled stone floors and walls are an exception to the ‘repair not replace’ rule.
 If you have a well-matched tile, then replacing a damaged tile is often easier, cheaper and more effective than attempting a repair.
 Finding matching stone tiles can be difficult, as natural stone provides a unique pattern for each slab.
 This is why we always recommend that customers order a few more tiles than they need, and store them in case repairs are required in the future.

 If you’ve tried to repair broken granite, marble or another natural stone and you’re looking for professional help, our experts at Surrey Marble and Granite can help.
-Our team has over 20 years of experience working with natural stones to design and manufacture beautiful products such as tiles, worktops, staircases and more.
+Our team has over 23 years of trading and 30 years of experience working with natural stones to design and manufacture beautiful products such as tiles, worktops, staircases and more.
 Contact our friendly team for advice on repairing your stone or to organise one of our experts to visit you to carry out a repair.
 Our team work out of our showroom and workshop in Surrey so have all the necessary tools to repair your stone to a professional finish that leaves it feels as good as new!